xnvme/xnvme/docs/tools/homi/index.md

 devices are open it reports that it has started, then waits for `SIGINT` (Ctrl+C) or `SIGTERM`.
 On either signal it closes all devices and exits.

-Example: hold a single device open as the primary for `--homi-id` 1:
+Example: hold a single device open as the server for `--homi-id` 1:

 ```bash
 homi start 0000:03:00.0 --be upcie --homi-id 1